Embroidermodder/libembroidery/README.md

         -test       Run the test suite.

 For each of the flags described here we will go into greater detail in this manual.

-## Abstract

-The _Embroidermodder 2_ project is a collection of small software utilities for manipulating, converting and creating embroidery files in all major embroidery machine formats.
-The program _Embroidermodder 2_ itself is a larger graphical user interface (GUI) which is at the heart of the project.

-This manual, the website (`embroidermodder.org`), mobile embroidery format viewers and tools (`iMobileViewer`, `MobileViewer`), the core library of functions (`libembroidery`) and CLI (`embroider`) are all tools to make the standard user experience of working with an embroidery machine better without expensive software which is locked to specific manufacturers and formats.
-But ultimately we hope that the core _Embroidermodder 2_ is a practical, ever-present tool in larger workshops, small cottage industry workshops and personal hobbyist's bedrooms.

-Embroidermodder 2 is licensed under the zlib license and we aim to keep all of our tools open source and free of charge.
-If you would like to support the project check out our Open Collective group.
-If you would like to help, please join us on GitHub.
-This document is written as developer training as well helping new users (see the last sections) so this is the place to learn how to start changing the code.

 ## Ideas